-Legacy Programmes bring together young people in a city or country to address the question: “What will the legacy of our generation be?”
+Legacy Programmes bring together thousands of young people in a city or country to address the question: “What will the legacy of our generation be?”
 Because after all, they are the generation who will shape it.

-Legacy Programmes are for young people, aged 18-25, from across a city or country.
+Legacy Programmes are for up to 200 young people, aged 18-25, from across a city or country.
 They are an amazingly diverse group: some in employment, some not; some studying, some volunteering.
 Many will be passionate activists, others will be finding their own causes.
 Legacy Programmes reach young people from very different backgrounds and beliefs – the only thing they have in common is their generation.

 Legacy Programmes challenge a generation to think 20-30 years ahead – to a significant anniversary for their city or country – and think through what their legacy will be.